 While some people have annual health check-ups, not everyone needs a check-up every year.

-If you’re healthy, you don’t always need to have an annual health check-up (which usually involves checking your health history, a physical examination and some tests).
+If you’re young and healthy, you don’t always need to have an annual health check-up (which usually involves checking your health history, a physical examination and some tests) and going once every 2–3 years may be sufficient.

-What is really important is to have a trusted healthcare professional you see regularly, or as needed, who makes sure you’re receiving the medical care that’s best suited to your individual needs.
+What is really important is to have a trusted healthcare provider you see regularly, or as needed, who makes sure you’re receiving the health care that’s best suited to your individual needs.
+If you have any concerns about your health, or you are reaching an age where it is advisable to get checked for long-term conditions (eg, high blood pressure, diabetes, heart disease or osteoporosis) make sure you talk to a healthcare provider.

 When should I visit my healthcare provider?